Taste the real Alphono Mango SHOP NOW

 GI tags help protect this diversity.
 It ensures that the new modern doesn't

-rub off the past, the traditional, just because it is old.
+Rub off the past, the traditional, just because it is old.

 Ratnagiri Mango GI Tag Certified